-- Prolonged antibiotic use has been associated with superinfections resulting from resistant bacteria and fungi and increased risk of antibiotic-related toxicities. - If low-risk patients are stable clinically with negative cultures but the ANC still is < 500 cells/mm3) antibiotics may be discontinued after a total of 5 - 7 afebrile days.
+- Prolonged antibiotic use has been associated with superinfections resulting from resistant bacteria and fungi and increased risk of antibiotic-related toxicities. - If low-risk patients are stable clinically with negative cultures but the ANC still is < 500 cells/mm3) antibiotics may be discontinued after a total of 5 7 afebrile days.

-Duration of Antimicrobial Therapy high risk Patients with severe neutropenia (ANC > 100) but < 500 cells/mm3), mucosal lesions, or unstable vital signs or other risk factors should continue to receive antibiotics until ANC becomes \geq 500 cells/mm3, and the patient is stable clinically.
+Patients with severe neutropenia (ANC > 100 but < 500 cells/mm3), mucosal lesions, or unstable vital signs or other risk factors should continue to receive antibiotics until ANC becomes ≥ 500 cells/mm3, and the patient is stable clinically.

-- receive antimicrobial therapy until the infecting organism is eradicated and signs and symptoms of infection have resolved (at least 10-14 days of كياج اسبرعس therapy). - Any way, therapy must be individualized based on individual patient parameters and response to therapy.
+- Patients with documented infections should receive antimicrobial therapy until the infecting organism is eradicated and signs and symptoms of infection have resolved (at least 10-14 days of therapy). - Any way, therapy must be individualized based on individual patient parameters and response to therapy.